Articles of the Association of

 2. Upon the request of the Audit Commission

 3. On the written demand of at least one-third of the Ordinary members of the Association.

 The Extraordinary General Assembly shall be convened by at least three months written notice.
-It shall hold debates on the matters for which it was convened.
+It shall hold debates on the matters for which it was convened (agenda).

-The Executive Board shall meet at least every two years.
+The Executive Board shall meet each year.
 Both consultation and voting shall be allowed by exchange of the emails.
 The resolutions of the Board are adopted by simple majority vote.
 In the case of equal numbers of votes, the vote of the President shall decide.